Miller Dental Care Orillia

 • Major Services: Crowns, dentures, and oral surgery (preauthorization required).

 Instead of fixed percentages, the CDCP determines coverage based on a family’s adjusted net income.
+This is especially helpful for seniors exploring the federal dental plan or the new Canadian dental care plan for seniors.

 “The CDCP covers a range of oral health care procedures that prevent and treat oral disease and/or the consequences of oral disease” – Canadian Dental Benefits Guide